asad53/powerbi_plugin_crawler/README.md

-# GitHub Repository Instructions: Scraping Power BI Plugin with Scrapy
+# Scraping Power BI Plugin with Scrapy

 # Introduction:
 This repository contains a Python Scrapy crawler designed to scrape data from the Power BI plugin.
 The crawler utilizes the Scrapy library to extract information from the Power BI plugin by decoding the network requests.
 The process involves reverse engineering the responses from Power BI to extract meaningful data.